 5. What is the Right Price to Charge?

-New businesses will benefit from including pricing questions.
+New businesses will benefit from including pricing examination.
 Pricing is difficult to pinpoint, especially if you don’t have a true competitor.
 Pricing your products or services fairly can generate the right balance of revenue and customer satisfaction.
-Pricing them too high can result in a lack of customers.
+Pricing products too high can result in a lack of customers.
 Pricing them too low can result in a profit loss.
 So how do you price just right?
 Figure out a comfortable profit margin and then ask your customers their opinions on your prices.
 Know that there will always be a business that charges more or less than you.
 Pricing fairly is a matter of creating brand loyalty and excellent customer experience.

 Where Should I Conduct My Market Research Questions?